All Episodes

 No, you're not wrong.

-You know this is this is happening every day.
+You know, this is happening every day.

-It's it's it's ridiculous.
+It's ridiculous.

 Wow.

-Julie tell us the story about your 25 year old son Spencer.
+Julie, tell us the story about your 25-year-old son, Spencer.

 Spencer was a small business owner.

-He has a girlfriend drops his girlfriend off and like a block after that this happens.
+And like a block after that, this happens.

 Explain it.

-Yes yes plus he was a small business owner yeah after he dropped her off he gave her kiss and uh said happy birthday love you see it tomorrow went about ten minutes down the road was less than a mile from his home was sitting at a red light at the turn signal and uh an illegal alien drove up and shot my son in the head through the passenger window and um and my son died alone in a vehicle in Houston, Texas.
+Went about 10 minutes down the road, was less than a mile from his home, was sitting at a red light at the turn signal, and an illegal alien drove up and shot my son in the head through the passenger window.

-My son was um one of four shot that night um two of which died my son was one that died.
+My son was one of four shot that night, two of which died.

-I just don't I just cannot believe that you have both have been failed along with so many other families on this issue.
+I just don't, I just cannot believe that you have both have been failed along with so many other families on this issue.

 Absolutely.